 7. Research Assistant

 The duties of a research assistant may vary depending on the type of research.
 Many times, research assistants are found in the social sciences and laboratories performing experiments under supervision.
 Other types of research assistants involve gathering data via internet, surveys, legal documents, and so on.
 This type of research assistant can be found working for professions that may need help tracking down information.
-(Newspaper reporters, novel writers, etc).
+(Newspaper reporters, novel writers, and so on).

 8. Social Media Ambassador